Jefferson and the Early Diplomatic Corps

 See more Holiday Events at Monticello »

-These special guided tours of Thomas Jefferson's house are designed especially for families with children ages 6 to 11.
-The 35-minute tours feature hands-on opportunities in every room and provide a glimpse of what life was like for the children who lived at Monticello in the late 1700s and early 1800s.
+These special guided 40-minute tours of Thomas Jefferson's house are designed especially for families with children ages 5 to 11.
+Featuring hands-on opportunities, these tours provide a glimpse of life at Monticello and highlight Jefferson’s accomplishments and wide-ranging interests.